System Design Questions to ask in an interview

 - Horizontal: range or list, like videos_200k, videos_400k, etc. - xxxk refers to the last sequential key in this table

-What partioning types are there?
+What partitioning types are there?
 If we jump to partitioning, remember to talk about the tradeoffs!

 - Range: dates, id, etc. - we could do this for video metadata, as older videos would not be watched as much

-- List: discrete values like states or zipcodes. e.g. this parition is for everyone in CA
+- List: discrete values like states or zipcodes. e.g. this partition is for everyone in CA

 - Hash: hash functions